Donghwa-KIM/fashion-recommendation/readme.md

 ---

-# Extract segmented DB Image
+# Extract Segmented Image for DB

 - segmented images for *Kfashion*, extracted by *Cascade mask rcnn*